Product Overview Questions

 - How can I try Zing?

-Through the free Zing trial program.
+You can download Zing from an Azul repository and try it yourself for up to 30 days through the free Zing trial program.
 You can see if your environment is supported by checking our specifications page.
+To request an on-site evaluation and work with an Azul expert, simply contact us.

 - How can I buy Zing?